We’d like to welcome to the Hot Seat, today, the one and only…Mati Fuller, DIHom!

 That is kind of what I used to think, too.
 But numerology actually has something in common with homeopathy.
 They are both dealing with vibration.
 There is healing vibration in the remedies, and there is also healing vibration in sound.
 You know what the sound of “Elaine” feels like…

-…I was going to say that it sounds familiar, but anyway, it is your name, it is the sound that you hear every time someone says your name.
-Imagine for a second that everyone started calling you Diane instead.
+…I was going to say that it sounds familiar.
+But, imagine for a second that everyone started calling you Diane instead.
 Close your eyes and feel what Diane feels like.
 I bet it feels different from Elaine.
 Why?
 Because the sound of Diane has a different vibration than the sound of Elaine.
 Why?
 Because the combinations of letters are different.
 Each letter has a sound, and each sound has a vibration.
 You say this doesn’t make any sense?
 Well, neither does homeopathy to most people, but we all know how powerful the tiny poppyseed pills are.
 Who would ever believe that a pill so tiny you almost can’t see can be put in a glass of water, stirred and sipped, and remove things like eczema or sciatica, or even cancer!
 Can you honestly explain how that is possible?

 We aren’t used to dealing with energy and vibration, because we can’t see it, we don’t really know how it works, but we know that it does work, and as soon as we know that it works, we don’t really care why it works.
 I have used many different numerology books previously where all the numbers and letters are added up, and what they all have in common is that it is extremely time consuming to figure out someone’s issues.
 It can take as long as you would normally spend taking someone’s case, and that is basically useless to us as homeopaths.
 We need something that is quick, and still accurate.
 Something that gives us a snapshot of core issues with very little effort, so we can spend most of our time listening to what the person is telling us, and this is what I found in Michael’s book.
 I am not sure why he only adds up some of the letters and numbers, but after trying the system on everyone I know, my conclusion is that it is very accurate.
 I even called him up and asked how accurate this system is, in his opinion, and he felt that it gives you about 95% accuracy.
 So, do we really have to know why it works?